ubco-db/EmbedDB-Desktop/docs/usageInfo.md

 **Example:**

-Recall earlier that we inserted a key as 123 with a value of 12345678 in our PUT example.
-We also`state->dataSize` to 4 and `state->recordSize` to 12 upon initializing embedDB state.
+*Recall earlier that we inserted a key as 123 with a value of 12345678 in our insert example.
+We also initialized EmbedDB to have a `state->dataSize` to 4 and `state->recordSize` to 12.*

 ```c
 // key you would like to retrieve data for